Kanii: 2018–2022: Career beginnings, Attachment (She Wanna Love)

-Kanii started his music career in 2018 at 13 years old, when he released his first release, titled "So Long", on his SoundCloud.
+Before the beginning of Shorter's official career, around the age of twelve, he would record his music with a cheap microphone.
+In 2018, Kanii would release his first song, titled "So Long" to SoundCloud at 12 years old.
 In 2020, Kanii released his debut single, "Aubade".
-During 2022, his song "Attachment" gained popularity on the video-sharing app TikTok.
-When Kanii had signed to Masked and Warner Records, he later took a seven month hiatus.
+During 2022, his song "Attachment (She Wanna Love)" gained popularity on the video-sharing app TikTok.